zhongdom0619/xuelian/_publications/2025/2025-science-bulletin-formaldehyde.md

 pub_date: "2025"
 cover: /assets/images/covers/2025-science-bulletin-formaldehyde.jpg
 abstract: >-
-  This paper investigates marine sources of atmospheric formaldehyde in coastal environments and their relevance to atmospheric oxidation chemistry.
+  This study investigates marine sources of atmospheric formaldehyde in coastal environments and their relevance to atmospheric oxidation chemistry.
 authors:
   - Shen, H.